danielnegoita/crawler-app/README.md

 - It does not create new global variables.
 - Use a MariaDB or MySQL database.

-##### 🎖Bonus Points
-Want extra credit?
-Cool, here are some bonus opportunities for you:

-- Your app or plugin passes PHP Code Sniffer inspection (The PHP CS configuration file is included in this repository).
-- Automatically test that your code works as expected by writing unit and integration tests.
-Need inspiration?
-Check out our [GitHub](https://github.com/wp-media/wp-rocket/tree/develop/tests).

 #### Task 2: Explain It
 Add an `Explanation.md` file to your repo that explains: